Chris Brown (veterinarian): Media career

 Brown was discovered after a media manager heard him telling stories in a Sydney bar in 2003.

 Brown's first television presenting role as a vet was on Harry's Practice in 2003, for which he was nominated for a "Most Popular New Talent" Logie Award.
 He became a presenter on Channel Nine's Burke's Backyard in 2004 and made regular appearances on Today.
 His first book, The Family Guide to Pets, was released in 2005 and sold over 25,000 copies.
-In 2008, he also began writing a column called "Pet Page" in Woman's Day magazine and was interviewed on radio stations Triple M and Vega FM.

-In 2008, he began Bondi Vet on Network Ten, a factual television program that chronicles his life and work at a veterinary clinic at Bondi Junction.
+In 2008, he began writing a column called "Pet Page" in Woman's Day magazine and was interviewed on radio stations Triple M and Vega FM.
+He also began Bondi Vet on Network Ten, a factual television program that chronicles his life and work at a veterinary clinic at Bondi Junction.
 Since 28 September 2013, the show is seen on Saturday mornings in the United States on the CBS network, under the title of Dr. Chris: Pet Vet.

 In 2010, Brown became a regular guest panelist on Network Ten's talk show The Project, and he served as a fill-in host for Charlie Pickering before Pickering left.

 In 2012, Brown began co-hosting Network Ten's lifestyle show The Living Room with Amanda Keller, Miguel Maestre and Barry Du Bois.
 Brown presents the travel and pet segments on the program.

 On 1 February 2015, Brown began co-hosting the Australian version of I'm a Celebrity...Get Me Out of Here! with Julia Morris, also on Network Ten.
-He and Morris have co-presented all series to date, from 2015 to 2022.
+He and Morris have co-presented all series to date, from 2015 to 2023.